 The LX has remote keyless entry, which can be very convenient.
 This is becoming quite commonplace, so it's expected to be the minimum that a new vehicle would have.
 The LXS takes things a little further by having a smart key system.
 With this system, it just takes a simple touch of the door handle to unlock it when the key fob is present.
 Along with the smart key comes push-button start and remote start.

-Kia has given all of its trims a set of driver-assist technologies.
-The K5 can hit the brakes if it's about to hit another vehicle or a pedestrian, it can correct steering to stay centered in a lane, and it can warn drivers when they seem to be losing their focus.
+Kia grants all of its trims a set of driver-assist technologies.
+The K5 can hit the brakes if it's about to hit another vehicle or a pedestrian, correct steering to stay centered in a lane, and it can alert drivers when they seem to be losing their focus.

-The LXS has two extra features.
+The LXS gains two extra features.
 Its blind-spot collision-avoidance assist and rear cross-traffic collision-avoidance assist programs are likely to be used quite often, or at least their warning components will.
-It can be difficult to see all around a vehicle, so K5 drivers will be able to use these programs to gain an extra pair of eyes.
+Since it can be difficult to see all around a vehicle, K5 drivers will be able to use these programs to gain an extra pair of eyes.

-Compare the LXS vs GT-Line.
+Compare the K5 LXS vs GT-Line Trims.
 What is the difference?

-On the GT-Line, there are 18-inch wheels with a gloss black finish.
-Remember that the LXS AWD has 18-inch wheels but that the LX only has 16-inch wheels.
-Even more LEDs are found on the GT-Line.
+The GT-Line runs on 18-inch wheels with a gloss black finish.
+Remember that the LXS AWD has 18-inch wheels but that the LX only has 16-inch ones.
+The GT-Line gets even more LEDs.
 They're integrated into the front fog lights and the rear combination lamp.
 Further, there's the option to get full LED headlights as well as a panoramic sunroof.

-Just like the LXS, the GT-Line is available with either front-wheel or all-wheel drive.
-The difference in drivetrain is the main distinction between the GT-Line FWD and GT-Line AWD.
-Another thing is that only the GT-Line AWD has heated front seats and an available heated steering wheel.
-Both have a sporty D-shaped, or flat-bottom, steering wheel.
+Thankfully, you can choose the LXS and the GT-Line in either front-wheel or all-wheel drive based on your driving requirements.
+Yet, only the GT-Line AWD offers heated front seats and an available heated steering wheel.
+Both the GT-Line FWD and AWD feature a sporty and classy D-shaped, or flat-bottom, steering wheel.

 Kia has given the GT-Line many upgrades when it comes to technology.
 This trim has wireless charging, which many people will find convenient, and its Bluetooth system can connect with more than one device.
 Importantly, the GT-Line has a 10.25-inch touchscreen instead of an eight-inch one, and it comes with navigation, SiriusXM Satellite Radio, and UVO link remote connectivity.
 UVO technology allows a personal device to connect with the vehicle so that people can remotely start their cars, call for roadside assistance, and more.